tswanson222/modnets/README.md

 # modnets
-R package for moderated network models (under construction).
+R package for moderated network models (UNDER CONSTRUCTION).

 Designed to afford exploratory and confirmatory estimation of 3 types of moderated networks: